sabifromtherock/morse-code-translator/README.md

 # Morse Code Translator

-A web application that translates text into Morse code.
+The Morse Code Translator is a simple web application built to translate text to Morse code and vice versa.
 It provides an intuitive user interface and offers an interactive way to learn and use Morse code.

+## Features

+- Translate text to Morse code.
+- Translate Morse code to text.
+- User-friendly interface.

 ## Getting Started